unlock 10% off

 It plays crucial roles in muscle function, regulating blood pressure, supporting the immune system, and ensuring proper brain function.

-Not only that, but it also contributes to bone health and the synthesis of DNA and facilitates hundreds of enzymatic reactions happening every single moment in our body.
+Not only that, but it also contributes to bone health and the synthesis of DNA and facilitates 3200 functions in the body in happening every single moment in our body.

 Magnesium's importance cannot be overstated when it comes to maintaining a healthy bodily ecology and, consequently, living a life of improved longevity and wellness.